 Other man made landmarks

 - Carondelet Palace - Pichincha, Quito.
 Government seat, an ornate palace, gradually built since the late 16th century.
-Largely rebuilt in Neo-Classicism style in early 19th century, with ornate interiors.
+Largely rebuilt in Neo-Classicism style in the early 19th century, with ornate interiors.

 - Tulcán cemetery - Carchi.
 One of most unusual cemeteries in the world, with beautiful topiary plantings - scrupulously sheared bushes in a form of grotesque humans, arcs and different symbols.